ChimesOfDestruction/njRAT-Plugins-SRC-Extract/README.md

 # njRAT-Plugins-SRC-Extract
-This is a test, the plugins may be buggy.
-This is for my Platinum project.
+This is a test SRC extract.
+The output is buggy and not suitable for replacing njRATs plugin.
+Done in dnSPY.